Dr Ross Carroll

-My teaching and research are primarily in the history of early modern political thought with a particular focus on the writings of Mary Wollstonecraft, Edmund Burke, David Hume, and the third earl of Shaftesbury.
+My teaching and research are primarily in the history of early modern political thought with a particular focus on the writings of Mary Wollstonecraft, Edmund Burke, David Hume, the Third Earl of Shaftesbury, and Alexis de Tocqueville.
 Thematically my work mainly deals with issues surrounding the passions, fanaticism, religious toleration, and censorship.
-My current book project is titled Uncivil Mirth: The Politics of Ridicule from Shaftesbury to Paine.
+My current book project is titled The Power of Contempt: Ridicule in the British Enlightenment.

 My office is Amory B215

-My research interests lie in the history of early modern political thought and of the eighteenth century north Atlantic world in particular.
-At the moment my work centres on a range of interconnected concepts that were crucial to that era and to the modern world we inhabit today including toleration, ridicule, and censorship.
+My research interests lie mainly in the history of early modern political thought.
+I have published (or have work forthcoming) on Edmund Burke, Mary Wollstonecraft, the Third Earl of Shaftesbury, and Alexis de Tocqueville.
+At the moment my work centres on a range of interconnected concepts including toleration, ridicule, and censorship.

 - A book manuscript on ridicule in eighteenth century British political thought.
-Its title is Uncivil Mirth: the Politics of Ridicule from Shaftesbury to Paine.
+Its provisional title is The Power of Contempt: Ridicule in the British Enlightenment.

 My early education was in Ireland.
 I completed a BA in politics and philosophy at University College Dublin before leaving for England to complete a Msc in International Relations at the London School of Economics.
 Following a period working in Brussels I travelled to the United States on a Fulbright scholarship and received a doctorate in political science from Northwestern University in 2013 for a dissertation on the politics of enthusiasm in Shaftesbury, Hume, and Burke.
 From 2009 to 2012 I served as Assistant Editor of Political Theory: an International Journal of Political Philosophy.
 Before arriving at Exeter in the autumn of 2015 I spent two years as Visiting Assistant Professor of Government at the College of William and Mary in Virginia.